shivenpatel399/shivenpatel399/README.md

 I am a sophomore at American High School and a backend developer who enjoys programming, engineering, and computer science.
 As a backend developer, I create many applications, mainly on Discord.

+My Experiences:
+- Knowledge of CS Algorithms
+- Understanding of C++
+- Understanding of Python
+- Understanding of Java
+- Understanding of CSS
+- Understanding of HTML
+- Coded with hardware such as EV3 and Arduino
+- Knowledge of Arduino
+- FLL Robotics - Won World Festivals
+- Robotics in Science Olympiad - Won Many Awards
+- Coded applications and a website
+- Currently learning about Machine Learning and AI

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div>